 What I saw on that visit blew me away.
 The lush tropical landscapes with their volcanoes, rainforests and waterfalls were as beautiful as all the photographs in the glossy travel brochures.
 The extent to which real eco-tourism projects were succeeding in the country was impressive (as were the efforts of the tourism industry to embrace sustainable tourism) and I loved seeing hummingbirds and monkeys everywhere!

-I spent only one week in Costa Rica on that trip, but ever since I have yearned to go back.
+I spent only one week in Costa Rica on that trip (with my late wife) but ever since I have yearned to go back.
 Tourism now earns more foreign revenue for the country than its three main export commodities (coffee, bananas and pineapples) combined, but nowhere in the country do you feel that it is suffering from over-tourism.
 More than 25 percent of the land area of the country is under some sort of environmental protection, which is the highest proportion of any country in the world.

-For my one-week visit to Costa Rica I drove up from Panama in a rental car to the city of David about 30 km from the Costa Rican border, and then took a commuter flight the rest of the way to San José, the capital of Costa Rica.
-While in the country I visited three other areas aside from the capital – the Arenal Volcano National Park and the Monteverde Cloud Forest Reserve to the northwest, and the beaches around Punta Arena on the Pacific coast.
-Whilst these areas gave me a good overview of what Costa Rica has to offer, they represent only a fraction of the places worth seeing in Costa Rica.
+For our one-week visit to Costa Rica we drove up from Panama in a rental car to the city of David about 30 km from the Costa Rican border, and then took a commuter flight the rest of the way to San José, the capital of Costa Rica.
+While in the country we visited three other areas aside from the capital – the Arenal Volcano National Park and the Monteverde Cloud Forest Reserve to the northwest, and the beaches around Punta Arena on the Pacific coast.
+Whilst these areas gave us a good overview of what Costa Rica has to offer, they represent only a fraction of the places worth seeing in Costa Rica.

-I had booked a room for the first couple of nights through Airbnb in Alajuela, a pleasant suburb not far from the airport on the northwest side of San José.
-On the morning of the second day my Airbnb host dropped me into the city (to save me the cost of a taxi) and then picked me up later in the afternoon at La Sabana Park.
-He dropped me off at the University of Costa Rica because I wanted to visit the José Maria Orozco Botanical Garden there before it got too hot.
+We had booked a room for the first couple of nights through Airbnb in Alajuela, a pleasant suburb not far from the airport on the northwest side of San José.
+On the morning of the second day our Airbnb host dropped us into the city (to save us the cost of a taxi) and then picked us up later in the afternoon at La Sabana Park.
+He dropped us off at the University of Costa Rica because I wanted to visit the José Maria Orozco Botanical Garden there before it got too hot.

-Barrio Escalante is about three kilometers from La Sabana Park and my host told me that by walking between the two, I would get a good feel of San José and see several of the city’s major landmarks along the way.
-It was a good recommendation because it was an enjoyable and relaxing walk, and I felt it gave me a good taste of what San José had to offer.
+Barrio Escalante is about three kilometers from La Sabana Park and our host told us that by walking between the two, we would get a good feel of San José and see several of the city’s major landmarks along the way.
+It was a good recommendation because it was an enjoyable and relaxing walk, and we felt it gave us a good taste of what San José had to offer.
 It’s a busy city but doesn’t feel as over-crowded as many of the Asian cities that I’m familiar with.

-My Airbnb host had recommended that I visit the Jade Museum here, but I gave that a miss because old jewelry is not really an interest of mine.
+Our Airbnb host had recommended that we visit the Jade Museum here, but we gave that a miss because old jewelry was not a lot of interest to us.
 I’d read good reviews of the National Museum and thought that would be a good way to get a quick overview of the history of Costa Rica.
-I was impressed with the museum and spent the rest of the morning checking out the various galleries learning about the colonization of Costa Rica and its subsequent political development which has been remarkably peaceful (aside from a brief civil war in 1948) compared to many other central American countries.
+I was impressed with the museum and we spent the rest of the morning checking out the various galleries learning about the colonization of Costa Rica and its subsequent political development which has been remarkably peaceful (aside from a brief civil war in 1948) compared to many other central American countries.

-By the time I’d finished at the museum I was ready for lunch.
-I headed west down Avenida Central and found a ‘soda’ for a cheap and tasty panini.
-A ‘soda’ in Costa Rica is not a fizzy drink – it’s a local café, usually family run, and the best place to eat if you are traveling on a budget.
+By the time we’d finished at the museum we were ready for lunch.
+We headed west down Avenida Central and found a ‘soda’ for a cheap and tasty panini.
+A ‘soda’ in Costa Rica is not a fizzy drink – it’s a local café, usually family-run, and the best place to eat if you are traveling on a budget.
 Around this part of downtown there are plenty of sodas as well as American fast food joints, and a few more upmarket options.

-Further on, I switched one block south into Avenue 2 which passes by the National Theatre of Costa Rica and the Metropolitan Cathedral of San José – both impressive buildings and worth a look inside – and then back to Avenida Central which eventually transitions into Paseo Colon, which runs right up to La Sabana Park.
+Further on, we switched one block south onto Avenue 2 which passes by the National Theatre of Costa Rica and the Metropolitan Cathedral of San José – both impressive buildings and worth a look inside – and then back to Avenida Central which eventually transitions into Paseo Colon, which runs right up to La Sabana Park.

-I had planned to spend the morning at the botanical garden, but was finished there after 40 minutes, so I decided to spend a couple of hours driving through the nearby Orosi Valley, which is promoted as the ‘Green Heart’ of Costa Rica.
-I did a full circuit on Route 224 from Paraiso to Orosi and past Lake Cachi.
-That was very pleasant and there were some nice viewpoints along the way, but nothing as spectacular as I would see later in the day.
+I had planned to spend the morning at the botanical garden, but was finished there after 40 minutes, so we decided to spend a couple of hours driving through the nearby Orosi Valley, which is promoted as the ‘Green Heart’ of Costa Rica.
+We did a full circuit on Route 224 from Paraiso to Orosi and past Lake Cachi.
+That was very pleasant and there were some nice viewpoints along the way, but nothing as spectacular as we would see later in the day.

-After the Orosi Valley I headed back to San José and once out of the city traffic had an enjoyable drive to the Arenal Volcano National Park taking the northern route between the Braulio Carrillo National Park and the Volcan Poas National Park.
-I stopped at the La Paz Waterfall Garden Nature Park for lunch on the way.
+After the Orosi Valley we headed back to San José and once out of the city traffic had an enjoyable drive to the Arenal Volcano National Park taking the northern route between the Braulio Carrillo National Park and the Volcan Poas National Park.
+We stopped at the La Paz Waterfall Garden Nature Park for lunch on the way.
 They had a buffet lunch of traditional Costa Rican food on offer.
 It wasn’t cheap but good for buffet food.
-I spent a couple of hours there after lunch checking out the flower gardens and photographing hummingbirds.
+We spent a couple of hours there after lunch checking out the flower gardens and photographing hummingbirds.
 The rainforest settings were very relaxing.
-After that I headed to the accommodation I had booked near La Fortuna, about two hours’ drive further on.
+After that we headed to the accommodation I had booked near La Fortuna, about two hours’ drive further on.

 Arenal Volcano National Park

-The next day I went on a pre-booked walking tour to the lava flows, but there wasn’t much activity when I was there, and they weren’t as spectacular as what I have seen in Hawaii.
-I spent the afternoon at the hot springs soaking in the warm water and photographing hummingbirds again.
-Whilst I went there for relaxation, there’s plenty of active things to do as well such as river rafting and hanging bridge walks through the rainforest.
+The next day we went on a pre-booked walking tour to the lava flows, but there wasn’t much activity when we was there, and they weren’t as spectacular as what we had seen in Hawaii.
+We spent the afternoon at the hot springs soaking in the warm water and photographing hummingbirds again.
+Whilst we went there for relaxation, there’s plenty of active things to do as well such as river rafting and hanging bridge walks through the rainforest.

-The next day I drove around the northern shores of Lake Arenal, stopping for lunch at a German bakery in the small town of Nuevo Arenal.
+The next day we drove around the northern shores of Lake Arenal, stopping for lunch at a German bakery in the small town of Nuevo Arenal.
 For those into horse riding, this is a place worth a half day stopover because there is a horse riding centre here called Tokpela that offers guided rides into the hills and wilderness areas.
-For me, I needed to be on my way after lunch because I wanted to reach the Monteverde Cloud Forest before dark.
+For us, we needed to be on our way after lunch because we wanted to reach the Monteverde Cloud Forest before dark.

 Monteverde Cloud Forest

 The lush and green, fog-shrouded Monteverde Cloud Forest is a biological reserve in the Cordillera de Tilaran mountains.
-There is also another reserve called the Santa Elena Cloud Forest and a conservation area called the Children’s Eternal Rainforest in these mountains, but I was heading to the town of Monteverde for two nights and for two reasons – it was home to a garden that was reputed to have one of the best collections of miniature orchids in the world, and I wanted to try ziplining through the cloud forest.
+There is also another reserve called the Santa Elena Cloud Forest and a conservation area called the Children’s Eternal Rainforest in these mountains, but we were heading to the town of Monteverde for two nights for two reasons – firstly it was home to a garden that was reputed to have one of the best collections of miniature orchids in the world, and secondly I wanted to try ziplining through the cloud forest.
 This type of ziplining was ‘born’ in Costa Rica and the safety standards here are known to be very high.

 I achieved my two goals and came away with lots of good photographs of miniature orchids and the memories of an extraordinarily good afternoon ziplining through the rain forest canopy, and over a cloud-filled valley where halfway across, in heavy fog, I could not see my starting point or finishing point.
 It was an out of this world experience.